awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 ## Display Support<a name="linux-display-support"></a>

-Amazon WorkSpaces Value, Standard, Performance, Power, PowerPro, and GraphicsPro bundles support a maximum of four displays and a maximum resolution of 3840x2160 \(ultra\-high definition, or UHD\)\.
+Workspaces Value, Standard, Performance, Power, PowerPro, and GraphicsPro bundles support a maximum of four displays and a maximum resolution of 3840x2160 \(ultra\-high definition, or UHD\)\.
 The maximum supported resolution depends on the number of displays, as shown in the following table\.

 | Displays | Resolution |